-- 1) In a Protected Membrane Roof Systems (or Protected Membrane Roof Assembly, also called PMRA) the membrane is applied directly to the supporting deck structure or the deck overlay (as required and/or specified), and protected from the elements, and from damage, with insulation and an overburden.
+- 1) In a Protected Membrane Roof Systems (or Protected Membrane Roof Assembly, also called PMRA) the membrane is applied directly to the supporting deck structure or the deck overlay (as required and/or specified), and protected from both the elements and damage with insulation and an overburden.
 In this way, the membrane functions both to waterproof the roof and control air or vapour.
-Only RoofStar-accepted Extruded Expanded Polystyrene, or XPS, (conforming to CAN / CGSB-51.20-M87, Type 4) is acceptable for a PMRA.
+Only RoofStar-accepted Extruded Expanded Polystyrene (XPS, conforming to CAN / CGSB-51.20-M87, Type 4) is acceptable for a PMRA.
 XPS is water-resistant (i.e. resistance to water absorption, moisture transfer, and capillary action), freeze-thaw cycling resistant, and possesses a high compressive strength.
 If a drainage layer is specified, it is typically installed between the membrane and insulation.
-An additional drainage layer may be installed above the insulation, together with a filter fabric mat and ballast or overburden.
+An additional drainage layer may be installed above the insulation, together with a filter fabric mat and ballast or Overburden.
 These three components a drainage layer, filter fabric and ballast promote controlled drainage, resist infiltration of contaminants, resist the lifting forces of wind, and counteract the natural buoyancy of the insulation. - 2) PMRA's are the required roof assembly design for certain types of overburden.
-See 14.1.2 Design for RoofStar Guarantee Standards. - 3) A Modified Protected Membrane Roof System (or Modified Protected Membrane Roof Assembly, also called MPMRA) is similar to a PMRA except that a layer of insulation is installed underneath the membrane as well as on top.
+See 14.1.2 Design for RoofStar Guarantee Standards. - 3) A Modified Protected Membrane Roof System (or Modified Protected Membrane Roof Assembly, also called MPMRA) is similar to a PMRA except that insulation is installed both below and above the membrane.
 This may offer cost savings as only the top layer of insulation requires ballast and the bottom layer (mechanically fastened or adhered) need not be Extruded Expanded Polystyrene and may be tapered to provide slope.
 As a general rule, two-thirds or more of the total thermal resistance (RSI or R value) should be above the membrane, but in all cases the Design Authority should perform the required psychrometric calculations before designing a roof system.